wi2/sails-generate-isoreact/README.md

 # sails-generate-isoreact

-A `isoreact` generator for use with the Sails command-line interface.
+A `isomorphic react app` generator for use with the Sails command-line interface.

 Certain generators are installed by default in Sails, but they can be overridden.
 Other generators create entirely new things.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators and information on building your own generators.

+## Isomorphic bootstrap App with react

+#### install by default
+- react,
+- react-router, for routing app
+- sails-react-store : wrap sails.socket.io with bluebrint method with 2 reactComponent (Item and CollectionItem)

 ### dependencies : Browserify